dustinpfister/blog_posts/_posts/js-javascript-if.md

 ## 6 - Conclusion

-So the javaScript if statement s one of the many core aspects of javaScript programing and programing in general actually.
-There are many other ways of controlling the flow of code though such the use of switch statements and state machines.
-In any case getting comfortable with if statements is a must when it comes to getting up to speed with javaScript.
+So the javaScript if statement is one of the many core aspects of javaScript programing, and programing in general actually as just about any language is going to have them.
+There are other ways of controlling the flow of code though that a new developer should be aware of such the use of switch statements, loops, and state machines.
+In any case getting comfortable with if statements is a must when it comes to getting up to speed with javaScript, but it is also just one of many little features to be aware of.